8 Steps to Help Your Child Develop Self Control

 2. Children learn emotional regulation from our modeling.

-When parents can't manage their own emotions and react angrily, or take their child's challenging behavior personally, the child gets a clear message that life is full of emergencies.
-This handicaps the child in learning to soothe his own upsets, which makes it difficult for him to control his emotions or behavior.
-So the most important thing you can do to help your child learn self-control is probably to regulate your own emotions so you can stay calm and compassionate with your child.
+By contrast, when parents can't manage their own emotions and react angrily, or take their child's challenging behavior personally, the child gets a clear message that life is full of emergencies and she needs to stay mobilized for protection and attack.
+She builds a vigilant neural system that easily escalates and has a harder time calming down, which makes it difficult for him to control her emotions and behavior.

 6. Empathic Limits give kids practice in self-discipline.